California Energy Commission Presentation Folder

 The Building Energy Efficiency Standards help ensure that the installed equipment in nonresidential buildings is operating as designed and is in compliance with the Standards.
 The technician is required to review the construction plans that were approved by the building department.
 The technician then compares the approved plans and documentation to the actual installation and verifies that they are consistent.
 The technician can then proceed with the functional testing.

-Yes, acceptance testing is a mandatory requirement according to the California Code of Regulations, Title 24, Part 1, Section 10-103-B. And once the 300 technician threshold has been met, must be done by a certified Acceptance Test Technician.
+Yes, acceptance testing is a mandatory requirement according to the California Code of Regulations, Title 24, Part 1, Section 10-103-B. As of October 1, 2021, acceptance testing must be done by a certified Acceptance Test Technician.